highfidelity/hifi-docs-grav-content/01.get-started/01.what-is-high-fidelity/01.how-it-works/docs.md

 ##Domain

 Your Sandbox is your home **domain**.
 A world created by any user is a domain.
 If you want to attend a live event organized by some users, you have to go to the specified domain to participate.
 A domain is the name given to a bounded region or place and each domain is controlled by a domain server and given a domain ID.
 When you use your Sandbox, your system is your home domain server.
-Just like your Sandbox, you can access a domain either using the place or domain name or the URL of that domain.
+Just like your Sandbox, you can access a domain either using the place name, domain name, or the URL/IP of that domain.